Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries

-The evolution equation \eqref{eqdiffa} is complemented with initial condition $\widehat{a}(\omega, 0)=\widehat{a}^{\e,\xi}_0(\omega)$, where $\widehat{a}^{\e,\xi}_0(\omega)$ is introduced in Section \ref{couplemodeeq}.
-Moreover, under the forward scattering approximation, we have the following proposition. \begin{prop} \end{prop} The proof of Proposition \ref{TA} follows exactly the one of \cite[Proposition 4.1]{gomez2bis}.
-Consequently, under the forward scattering approximation, one can adapt the results obtained in \cite[Section 4.2]{gomez2} to the system \eqref{eqdiffa} in order to derive the local energy flux conservation for the propagating and the radiating modes, that is $\forall \,\eta>0$ and according to Proposition \ref{propsource}
+\end{prop} The proof of Proposition \ref{TA} follows exactly the one of \cite[Proposition 4.1]{gomez2bis}.
+Consequently, under the forward scattering approximation, one can adapt the results obtained in \cite[Section 4.2]{gomez2} to the system \eqref{eqdiffa} in order to derive the local energy flux conservation for the propagating and the radiating modes, that is for all $\eta>0$